wellcomecollection/wellcomecollection.org/prismic-model/README.md

 You'll then be given a diff to validate, and deploy.
 We have no test environment for Prismic.

 **WARNING:**
-If you are **removing fields from a custom type**, you must remove any queries for those fields from the content app and **deploy the changes to the content app first**, before deploying the changes to Prismic.
+If you are **removing fields from a custom type**, if those are referenced in a query, you must remove any reference to those fields from the content app queries and **deploy the changes to the content app first**, before deploying the changes to Prismic.

+1. Make PR (`A`) that only removes fields from queries
+2. Prepare a second PR (`B`) that removes slices/fields completely
+3. Merge and deploy `A` all the way to prod
+4. Whilst running `B` locally, run `yarn deployType` command lines
+5. Publish something in Prismic to ensure it uses the new types
+6. Merge and deploy `B` all the way to Prod

-If you are **adding fields to a custom type**, you must **deploy the changes to Prismic first**, before deploying queries to those fields in the content app.
+If you are **adding fields to a custom type** and it needs to be specifically referenced in a query, you must **deploy the changes to Prismic first**, before deploying queries to those fields in the content app.

+1. Make PR (`A`) that adds slices to the system
+2. Whilst running `A` locally, run `yarn deployType` command lines
+3. Publish something in Prismic to ensure it uses the new types
+4. Merge and deploy `A` all the way to prod
+5. Make a second PR (`B`) that adds what you need to queries
+6. Merge and deploy `B` all the way to Prod

 If you change [a part](./src/parts) included in multiple types, e.g. [`body`](./src/parts/body.ts), you will have to remember to deploy all affected types.